 The next thing to look at is the relationship between you and your horse with an eye on habitual patterns.
 Have you ever found yourself at odds with your horse over and over about the same thing, say a difficulty getting the right lead in canter?
 And even when you try hard not to get into a fight about it, you do anyway?
 This happens in human relationships all the time.
 It is called pushing each other's buttons.
 It is the repetition of a series of reactions until it becomes a habit.
 You do one thing which causes your horse to react in a certain way.
 This causes you to react in another way and then your horse reacts in another way and you continue reacting to each other until it all boils over into a fight.
 After this happens a few times, it creates a habit.

-I recently read something that said, "It's a type of insanity to repeat the same behavior over and over again and expect different results."
+I once read something that said, "It's a type of insanity to repeat the same behavior over and over again and expect different results."
 That really made me think a lot about habits!
 If you are in the repetitive cycle of a habit with your horse, the way to change it is to do something non-habitual.
 Completely change the way you approach and handle the difficulty.

 When I found that my horse, Rollie, had a great deal of tension in his body from overflexing and hanging on the bit while racing, I took the bit out of his mouth and rode him in a hackamore for a few months.
 You must think creatively.
 In fact, that is what TTEAM is all about.
 We have developed very creative solutions to a variety of problems.